-QryFailure compatibility with the previous versions.
+compatibility with the previous versions.
 Normally a more fine-grained counters such as AuthQryRej and interest in practice.

-RecQryRej that would also fall into this counter are provided, and so this counter would not be of much
+RecQryRej that would also fall into this counter are provided, and so this counter would not be of much and resulted in a successful remote lookup.

-QryNXRedir Queries resulted in NXDOMAIN that were redirected.
+Queries resulted in NXDOMAIN that were redirected.
+QryNXRedir

-Queries resulted in NXDOMAIN that were redirected
+Queries resulted in NXDOMAIN that were redirected QryNXRedirRLookup